pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 [term suggester][es-term-suggester].

-The official [elasticsearch][es-gem] gem for Ruby contains the most important libraries for using Elastic Search with Ruby, but will will use the [elasticsearch-model][es-model-gem] which is built on top of the `elasticsearch` gem and contains all the tools to make a model searchable.
+The official [elasticsearch][es-gem] gem for Ruby contains the most important libraries for using Elastic Search with Ruby, but we will use the [elasticsearch-model][es-model-gem] gem which is built on top of the `elasticsearch` gem and contains all the tools to make a model searchable.

 To get started, make sure you add the gem to your `Gemfile`: